Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 ## 🔥 Latest Updates

+### July 30 2025: WanGP v7.5:  Just another release ...
+Wan 2.2 part 2
+Here is now Wan 2.2 image2video a very good model if you want to set Start and End frames.
+Two Wan 2.2 models delivered, only one to go ...

+Please note that although it is an image2video model it is structurally very close to Wan 2.2 text2video (same layers with only a different initial projection).
+Given that Wan 2.1 image2video loras don't work too well (half of their tensors are not supported), I have decided that this model will look for its loras in the text2video loras folder instead of the image2video folder.

+I have also optimized RAM management with Wan 2.2 so that loras and modules will be loaded only once in RAM and Reserved RAM, this saves up to 5 GB of RAM which can make a difference...

+And this time I really removed Vace Cocktail Light which gave a blurry vision.

+### July 29 2025: WanGP v7.4:  Just another release ...
+Wan 2.2 Preview
+Wan 2.2 is here.
+The good news is that WanGP wont require a single byte of extra VRAM to run it and it will be as fast as Wan 2.1.
+The bad news is that you will need much more RAM if you want to leverage entirely this new model since it has twice has many parameters.

+So here is a preview version of Wan 2.2 that is without the 5B model and Wan 2.2 image to video for the moment.

+However as I felt bad to deliver only half of the wares, I gave you instead .....** Wan 2.2 Vace Experimental Cocktail** !

+Very good surprise indeed, the loras and Vace partially work with Wan 2.2.
+We will need to wait for the official Vace 2.2 release since some Vace features are broken like identity preservation

+Bonus zone: Flux multi images conditions has been added, or maybe not if I broke everything as I have been distracted by Wan...

+7.4 update: I forgot to update the version number.
+I also removed Vace Cocktail light which didnt work well.

+### July 27 2025: WanGP v7.3 : Interlude
+While waiting for Wan 2.2, you will appreciate the model selection hierarchy which is very useful to collect even more models.
+You will also appreciate that WanGP remembers which model you used last in each model family.

+### July 26 2025: WanGP v7.2 : Ode to Vace
+I am really convinced that Vace can do everything the other models can do and in a better way especially as Vace can be combined with Multitalk.

+Here are some new Vace improvements:
+- I have provided a default finetune named *Vace Cocktail*  which is a model created on the fly using the Wan text 2 video model and the Loras used to build FusioniX.
+The weight of the *Detail Enhancer* Lora has been reduced to improve identity preservation.
+Copy the model definition in *defaults/vace_14B_cocktail.json* in the *finetunes/* folder to change the Cocktail composition.
+Cocktail contains already some Loras acccelerators so no need to add on top a Lora Accvid, Causvid or Fusionix, ... .
+The whole point of Cocktail is to be able  to build you own FusioniX (which originally is a combination of 4 loras) but without the inconvenient of FusioniX.
+- Talking about identity preservation, it tends to go away when one generates a single Frame instead of a Video which is shame for our Vace photoshop.
+But there is a solution : I have added an Advanced Quality option, that tells WanGP to generate a little more than a frame (it will still keep only the first frame).
+It will be a little slower but you will be amazed how Vace Cocktail combined with this option will preserve identities (bye bye *Phantom*).
+- As in practise I have observed one switches frequently between *Vace text2video* and *Vace text2image* I have put them in the same place they are now just one tab away, no need to reload the model.
+Likewise *Wan text2video* and *Wan tex2image* have been merged.
+- Color fixing when using Sliding Windows.
+A new postprocessing *Color Correction* applied automatically by default (you can disable it in the *Advanced tab Sliding Window*) will try to match the colors of the new window with that of the previous window.
+It doesnt fix all the unwanted artifacts of the new window but at least this makes the transition smoother.
+Thanks to the multitalk team for the original code.

+Also you will enjoy our new real time statistics (CPU / GPU usage, RAM / VRAM used, ... ).
+Many thanks to **Redtash1** for providing the framework for this new feature !
+You need to go in the Config tab to enable real time stats.

 ### July 21 2025: WanGP v7.12
 - Flux Family Reunion : *Flux Dev* and *Flux Schnell* have been invited aboard WanGP.
 To celebrate that, Loras support for the Flux *diffusers* format has also been added.